bacox/Catalyst/README.md

 Using weights is much easier to implement.
 You do not have to think about the length of training (number of local batches).
 You just create a new model out of client weights.

-@TODO: Make sure all data is sent using a flattened vector.

 #### Implemented Methods